Skip to main content

 What should I do if my child's baby tooth is knocked out?

-If a baby tooth is knocked out, it is generally not reimplanted, as doing so could risk damaging the developing permanent tooth underneath.
-However, it is still advisable to seek a dental assessment to check for any other injuries.
-Keep the area clean, control any bleeding with gentle pressure, and contact your dental practice for guidance.
+If a baby (primary) tooth is knocked out, it is generally not reimplanted, as doing so could risk damaging the developing permanent tooth underneath.
+However, it is still advisable to seek a dental assessment to check for any other injuries to the surrounding teeth, gums, or bone.
+Keep the area clean, control any bleeding with gentle pressure using clean gauze, and contact your dental practice for guidance.
+The dentist can examine the area, take X-rays if needed, and advise on monitoring the space for the future permanent tooth.

 How quickly should I take my child to a dentist after a dental injury?

-For a knocked-out permanent tooth, seeking dental care within 30 to 60 minutes can be important.
+For a knocked-out permanent tooth, seeking dental care within 30 to 60 minutes can be important, as prompt action may improve the chances of successful reimplantation.
 For other injuries such as chips, cracks, or displaced teeth, contacting a dental practice as soon as reasonably possible is advisable — ideally on the same day.
+Even if the injury appears minor, a professional assessment can identify issues that may not be visible, such as root fractures or damage to developing teeth.
+Your dental practice can advise on urgency when you call.

 Can a chipped tooth in a child be repaired?

 In many cases, a chipped tooth can be repaired.
+The approach depends on the size and location of the chip and whether the fracture has exposed the dentine or pulp.
 Minor enamel chips may be smoothed and polished.
-Larger chips can often be restored using tooth-coloured composite bonding material.
-If the pulp is exposed, additional treatment may be needed before the tooth is restored.
+Larger chips can often be restored using tooth-coloured composite bonding material, which provides both a functional and aesthetically pleasing result.
+If the pulp is exposed, additional treatment to protect or manage the pulp may be needed before the tooth is restored.
+A dentist will assess the fracture and recommend the most suitable option following examination.

 ED